 If you are considering an application, please submit a brief outline, to sketch the idea, indicate the institutions and people involved, describing the target audience and aims, and an approximate budget.
 Evidence of co-funding from other sources will be an advantage.
 A full application to the Board of management may then be invited, which would be considered by the Board of Management twice a year (deadlines 20th September, 20th February).

-The documents must be submitted electronically as a single PDF document.
+The documents must be submitted electronically as a single PDF document which should not be password protected or have restricted permissions.

 For more information, contact us.